 - Great strawberry flavor: there's a lot of it with the strawberry sauce on the bottom and the strawberry puree swirled into the creamy filling.

 - Most effortless filling ever: mix cream cheese with condensed milk, lemon juice, and vanilla.
 And that's it.
-No need for gelatin.
+No need for gelatin or whipped cream.

 - Plan ahead: it lasts a month in the freezer, so you can have one frozen and not worry about dessert for your next gathering.
 Or when the craving hits!